electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 :::

+## Learning goals

+In this part of the tutorial, we'll be going over the basics of packaging and distributing your app with [Electron Forge].

+## Using Electron Forge

 Electron does not have any tooling for packaging and distribution bundled into its core modules.
 Once you have a working Electron app in development mode, you need to use additional tooling to create a packaged app you can distribute to your users (also known as a **distributable**).
 Distributables can be either installers (e.g. MSI on Windows) or portable executable files (e.g. `.zip` on macOS).

-In this section, we'll be going over the basics of packaging your app with [Electron Forge].

-## Importing your project into Electron Forge
+### Importing your project into Forge

-First, add Electron Forge as a development dependency of your app and use its `import` command to scaffold your existing app into a Forge project:
+We recommend using Electron Forge as your  Electron Forge as a devDependency of your app and use its `import` command to scaffold your existing app into a Forge project:

 ```sh npm2yarn